aj3sh/pagemeta/README.md

 ### Set a Custom Meta tags
-If you want to set a custom meta tags for specific pages or conditions, you can send a context variable named `meta` as an instance of `Meta`
+If you want to set a custom meta tags for specific pages or conditions, you can send a context variable named `meta` as an instance of `Meta`.

+_Note: context variable can be overridden if MetaForPage for that url exists_

 Example code:
 ```python